Are minimizers of the Onsager-Machlup functional strong posterior modes?: Severely ill-posed linear problems

+\Cref{thmConvRateVar} shows in particular that with the stated choice of $r$, the MAP estimator is consistent, since its convergence toward the true solution in mean square implies convergence in probability by Markov's inequality.
+If we sharpen the condition that $\sup_{k\in\N} \abs{\scalprod{w,\phi_k}_X} \le \rho$ to $\norm{w}_X \le \rho$, set $d = 2$ and are able to choose $\tau = \beta/2$, then \eqref{eq:source_cond} corresponds exactly to an analytic source condition.
+For $\tau < \beta/2$, it is weaker than an analytic source condition, whereas for $\tau > \beta/2$, it is stronger.
+In numerical simulations, the MAP estimator has been observed to not converge to the truth $u^\dagger$ in the small noise limit if only a Sobolev-type source condition is fulfilled, see subsection 6.5.2 of \cite{Kretschmann:2019}, which suggests that a source condition of type \eqref{eq:source_cond} is necessary for convergence.

 We compare the rate of convergence stated in \cref{thmConvRateVar} with the convergence rate of the minimax risk when the Laplacian noise is replaced by Gaussian noise $\eta \sim \Normal_{b^2 A^{-\beta}}$.
+For an introduction to the minimax paradigm and an overview over minimax rates of linear inverse problems with different degrees of ill-posedness and under different source conditions, see \cite{Cavalier_2008}.
+The minimax rate of the MSE for severely ill-posed problems under an analytic source condition is linear in the noise level $b$, see Table 1 in \cite{Cavalier_2008}, and it is shown that the MAP estimator achieves this rate in Proposition 10 of \cite{aga_mat_2018}.
+In our setting, this rate does, however, not apply because the noise is not white and the source condition is in general not exactly analytic.

 We restrict ourselves to the case that the inverse problem is exponentially ill-posed, that is, we set $d = 2$, and assume that the eigenvalues of $A$ associated with the eigenvectors $\varphi_k$ are exactly $\alpha_k = pk$ for some $p > 0$.
-If we moreover replace the source condition \eqref{source_cond} by the slightly stronger condition that the true solution lies in the class
+We moreover replace the source condition \eqref{eq:source_cond} by the slightly stronger condition that the true solution lies in the class